Meitnerium: Stability and half-lives

 All meitnerium isotopes are extremely unstable and radioactive; in general, heavier isotopes are more stable than the lighter.
 The most stable known meitnerium isotope, 278Mt, is also the heaviest known; it has a half-life of 4.5 seconds.
 The unconfirmed 282Mt is even heavier and appears to have a longer half-life of 67 seconds.
+With a half-life of 0.8 seconds, the next most stable known isotope is 270Mt.
 The isotopes 276Mt and 274Mt have half-lives of 0.62 and 0.64 seconds respectively.
-The remaining five isotopes have half-lives between 1 and 20 milliseconds.

 The isotope 277Mt, created as the final decay product of 293Ts for the first time in 2012, was observed to undergo spontaneous fission with a half-life of 5 milliseconds.
 Preliminary data analysis considered the possibility of this fission event instead originating from 277Hs, for it also has a half-life of a few milliseconds, and could be populated following undetected electron capture somewhere along the decay chain.
 This possibility was later deemed very unlikely based on observed decay energies of 281Ds and 281Rg and the short half-life of 277Mt, although there is still some uncertainty of the assignment.
 Regardless, the rapid fission of 277Mt and 277Hs is strongly suggestive of a region of instability for superheavy nuclei with N = 168–170.
 The existence of this region, characterized by a decrease in fission barrier height between the deformed shell closure at N = 162 and spherical shell closure at N = 184, is consistent with theoretical models.